Pulmonary hypertension cannot be cured, but treatments can reduce your symptoms and help you manage your condition.

 - oxygen treatment – this involves inhaling air that contains a higher concentration of oxygen than normal

-- digoxin – derived from the foxglove plant, digoxin can improve your symptoms by strengthening your heart muscle contractions and slowing down your heart rate
+- digoxin – this can improve your symptoms by strengthening your heart muscle contractions and slowing down your heart rate

 There are also a number of specialist treatments for PAH that help relax the arteries in the lungs and reduce the blood pressure in the lungs.